 About the metrics

-For example, let's say someone visits your website, reads some of your content for less than 10 seconds, and then leaves.
+For instance, a user visits your website, reads some content for less than 10 seconds, and then leaves.
 While they were on your website, they didn't trigger any events or visit any other pages.
-Google Analytics will count the session as a bounce.
-As a result, the bounce rate percentage will increase.

 1. Sign in to Google Analytics.